FurkanGozukara/Stable-Diffusion/Patreon-Posts-Index.md

 ### December 3 - 2025
 [SAM 3D Objects Windows, RunPod and Massed Compute 1-click Installer and Premium SECourses Gradio App for Meta Research SAM 3D Objects](https://www.patreon.com/posts/144931360)
 * This is a premium Gradio app made for https://github.com/facebookresearch/sam-3d-objects - with pre-compiled libraries and 1-click installers for Windows, RunPod and Massed Compute.
 I had to pre-compile flash_attn, xformers, sageattention, gsplat, moge, pytorch3d for Windows and Linux to make 1-click installers.
 SAM 3D Objects is a foundation model that reconstructs full 3D shape geometry, texture, and layout from a single image.
 The app process 30 megapixel image under 1 minute on RTX 5090 ultra fast and generated ply (Polygon File Format or the Stanford Triangle Format) files are saved inside outputs folder.
-We support all the GPUs starting from RTX 2000 series to RTX 5000 series including cloud GPUs like H100, B200, RTX PRO 6000, L40S etc as usual
+We support all the GPUs starting from RTX 2000 series to RTX 5000 series including cloud GPUs like H, B200, RTX PRO 6000, L40S etc as usual

 ### November 29 - 2025
 [SECourses Musubi Tuner - 1-Click to Install App for LoRA Training and Full Fine Tuning Qwen Image, Qwen Image Edit, Wan 2.1 and Wan 2.2 Models with Musubi Tuner with Ready Presets](https://www.patreon.com/posts/137551634)